Rethink The Ranking Game

-We’ve shown you 5 specific areas and some real world examples which prove it can be done.
-To make it happen you have to be persistent and willing to stick to a plan.
-Pick one of the 5 areas to focus on and follow the advice of our SEO experts.
+We’ve shown you 5 specific areas and some real world examples from the best ecommerce SEO experts which prove it can be done.
+To outrank Amazon you have to be persistent and willing to stick to a plan.
+Pick one of the 5 areas to focus on and follow the advice of our Ecommerce SEO experts.

 Have questions about SEO for ecommerce?
 Be sure to have a look at our free 27-page Ecommerce SEO Guide.